sematext/docs/docs/integration/kubernetes.md

 If desired, the [Sematext Agent can be configured](https://sematext.com/docs/agents/sematext-agent/kubernetes/events/) to exclude a number of Kubernetes events.

-## Kubernetes Metrics
+## Important Kubernetes Metrics

 Container and Kubernetes metrics are collected along with labels and tags, which are exposed in the UI to allow slicing and dicing and building of custom dashboards.

-### Kubernetes Control Plane Metrics
+### Control Plane Metrics

-#### API Server Metrics
+#### API Server

-* Request Latency: Measures the time taken to process API server requests
+* Request Latency - Measures the time taken to process API server requests
-* Request Throughput: Tracks the number of API server requests processed per unit of time
+* Request Throughput - Tracks the number of API server requests processed per unit of time
-* Error Rate: Monitors the rate of API server errors
+* Error Rate - Monitors the rate of API server errors

 <img class="content-modal-image" alt="API Server Requests" src="../../images/integrations/kubernetes-apiserver-requests.png" title="API Server Requests">

 <img class="content-modal-image" alt="API Server Auth" src="../../images/integrations/kubernetes-apiserver-auth.png" title="API Server Auth">

-#### CoreDNS Metrics
+#### CoreDNS

-* DNS Request Latency: Measures the time taken to process DNS requests by CoreDNS
+* DNS Request Latency - Measures the time taken to process DNS requests by CoreDNS
-* DNS Local and Remote Cache Misses: Counts the number of cache misses for DNS queries in CoreDNS's local or remote cache.
+* DNS Local and Remote Cache Misses - Counts the number of cache misses for DNS queries in CoreDNS's local or remote cache.
-* Error Rate: Monitors the rate of DNS errors encountered by CoreDNS
+* Error Rate - Monitors the rate of DNS errors encountered by CoreDNS

 <img class="content-modal-image" alt="CoreDNS Overview" src="../../images/integrations/kubernetes-coredns-overview.png" title="CoreDNS Overview">

 <img class="content-modal-image" alt="CoreDNS Cache" src="../../images/integrations/kubernetes-coredns-cache.png" title="CoreDNS Cache">

-#### etcd Metrics
+#### etcd

-* Leader Changes: Tracks the number of times the etcd cluster leadership changes
+* Leader Changes - Tracks the number of times the etcd cluster leadership changes
-* Disk Space Usage: Monitors the amount of disk space used by etcd
+* Disk Space Usage - Monitors the amount of disk space used by etcd
-* WAL Write Latency: Measures the latency of write operations to the etcd Write-Ahead Log (WAL)
+* WAL Write Latency - Measures the latency of write operations to the etcd Write-Ahead Log (WAL)
-* WAL Snapshot Latency: Measures the latency of taking snapshots of the etcd Write-Ahead Log (WAL)
+* WAL Snapshot Latency - Measures the latency of taking snapshots of the etcd Write-Ahead Log (WAL)
-* WAL Commit Latency: Measures the latency of committing changes from the etcd Write-Ahead Log (WAL) to the database
+* WAL Commit Latency - Measures the latency of committing changes from the etcd Write-Ahead Log (WAL) to the database

 <img class="content-modal-image" alt="etcd overview" src="../../images/integrations/kubernetes-etcd-overview.png" title="etcd overview">

 <img class="content-modal-image" alt="etcd mvcc" src="../../images/integrations/kubernetes-etcd-mvcc.png" title="etcd mvcc">

-#### kube-proxy Metrics
+#### kube-proxy

-* Service Changes: Tracks the number of changes in services detected by kube-proxy
+* Service Changes - Tracks the number of changes in services detected by kube-proxy
-* Endpoint Changes: Tracks the number of changes in endpoints detected by kube-proxy
+* Endpoint Changes - Tracks the number of changes in endpoints detected by kube-proxy
-* Synchronization of Proxy Rules: Measures the time taken to synchronize proxy rules for services
+* Synchronization of Proxy Rules - Measures the time taken to synchronize proxy rules for services
-* Request Latency by Host, HTTP Method, Path: Measures the latency of requests proxied by kube-proxy, categorized by host, HTTP method or Path
+* Request Latency by Host, HTTP Method, Path - Measures the latency of requests proxied by kube-proxy, categorized by host, HTTP method or Path

 <img class="content-modal-image" alt="kube-proxy overview" src="../../images/integrations/kubernetes-kubeproxy-overview.png" title="kube-proxy overview">

 <img class="content-modal-image" alt="kube-proxy sync proxy rules" src="../../images/integrations/kubernetes-kubeproxy-syncproxyrules.png" title="kube-proxy sync proxy rules">

-#### Scheduler Metrics
+#### Scheduler

-* Scheduling Latency by Attempts: Measures the scheduling latency for pods based on the number of attempts made
+* Scheduling Latency by Attempts - Measures the scheduling latency for pods based on the number of attempts made
-* Failed Scheduling Attempts: Monitors the number of failed pod scheduling attempts
+* Failed Scheduling Attempts - Monitors the number of failed pod scheduling attempts
-* Queued Pods by Queue: Tracks the number of pods currently in the scheduler's queue, categorized by the queue name
+* Queued Pods by Queue - Tracks the number of pods currently in the scheduler's queue, categorized by the queue name
-* Unschedulable Pods: Tracks the number of pods that cannot be scheduled due to resource constraints
+* Unschedulable Pods - Tracks the number of pods that cannot be scheduled due to resource constraints

 <img class="content-modal-image" alt="scheduler overview" src="../../images/integrations/kubernetes-schedulers-overview.png" title="scheduler overview">

 <img class="content-modal-image" alt="scheduler latency" src="../../images/integrations/kubernetes-schedulers-latency.png" title="scheduler latency">

-### Pod Metrics
+### Workload Metrics

+#### Pods

 *   Pod count - The total nodes in the cluster
 *   Pod restarts - The total number of pods scheduled across nodes